TamahauBrown/2020GGJ/README.md

 # 2020GGj
-This is used to create a game using Unity and C# for Global Game Jam 2020.
+This is used to create a game using Unreal and Blender for Global Game Jam 2020